 Areas of Expertise: Film, media and communication studies

-Sean is on the editorial board of the Journal of International and Intercultural Communication, and is a member of the AHRC Peer Review College.
-He has appeared on Channel 4 News, the BBC World Service, RTÉ, Radio Ulster, DW-TV (Germany), CBC TV and Radio (Canada), and ABC Radio (Australia).
-His work has appeared in the Irish Times, and he has been cited in The Times, the Independent, the Times Higher, the Sunday Times, the New Musical Express, and Uncut.
+Sean is co-convenor (and co-founder) of the Modern Irish History seminar at the University of Cambridge, which is supported by the Irish Embassy in London.
+He is a leading member of ARCMedia (Anglia Research Centre in Media and Culture), for whom he convenes research events.
+He has been a member of the AHRC Peer Review College, and has appeared on Channel 4 News, the BBC World Service, RTÉ, DW-TV (Germany), CBC TV and Radio (Canada), and ABC Radio (Australia).
+He has written for the Irish Times, and has been cited in The Times, the Guardian, and the New Musical Express.

 Sean has supervised to completion at PhD and MPhil levels on topics including:

 Campbell, S., 2020.
 'NME's "Irish Troubles": political conflict, media crisis and the British music press', Études irlandaises (Fall 2020)